 Being brave enough to state a strong point of view communicates confidence.
 This also sets the stage for more interesting and productive conversation.

-Without a strong point of view, this talk is useless and boring.
+Without a strong point of view, any talk is useless and boring.

 What do you stand for?
 That’s your point of view.
 Share it in your conversations, presentations and LinkedIn summary.
-We’re tired of beige, give us You in Color.
+We’re tired of beige, present yourself in Living Color.